jorgepz/svg2pdf_tex/README.md

 place the svg2pdf_tex.sh file in the directory of you .tex document.
 Provide execution permission as running "chmod +x svg2pdf_tex.sh", then run the script with the command "./svg2pdf_tex.sh".

 # minimal tex document example
+compile the file example.tex using pdflatex after the pdf and pdf_tex drawings are generated.